A Guide to the 9th Arrondissement of Paris

 Bouillon Chartier is just a quick walk from the grand boulevard.
 This restaurant is the perfect spot for a budget-friendly French meal in a lively atmosphere.
 The restaurant is easy to spot from the street because there is typically a line.
 They move you through fairly quickly.

-If you are looking to try a new French dish, this is the place to do it.
+If you want to try a new French dish, this is the place to do it.
 The prices are reasonable and you won’t break the bank if you don’t like a dish or order multiple sharing plates for the table.

-Pink Mamma and Pizzeria Popolare are both great Italian and part of the Big Mamma group in Paris.
-In the past, they didn’t take reservations but it seems that may have changed recently.
+Pink Mamma and Pizzeria Popolare are great Italian and part of the Big Mamma group in Paris.
+They didn’t take reservations in the past, but it seems that may have changed recently.
 The lines outside are long but it is worth it.
 Try the truffle pasta and the pizza.
 You will thank me!
-Go with a friend so you can each order one item and split and get the best of both worlds.
+Go with a friend so you can order one item and split it to get the best of both worlds.

 Bistro Rougement This was a recommendation from the hotel to stop here for lunch.
 The space is quaint and very Parisian.
 There is a small terrace for outdoor dining or tables inside.
 The chalkboard menu is full with seasonal specials at reasonable prices.
 They also have a great wine menu that they can make suggestive pairings.
-I have eaten here for both lunch and dinner and they were fantastic.
+I ate there for both lunch and dinner, and they were fantastic.

-Richer is just a quick walk from the hotel on rue richer.
-It has a limited menu and the portions are smaller than other brasseries and cafƩs.
-The food is French and the menu changes seasonally.
+Richer is just a quick walk from the hotel on rue Richer.
+It has a limited menu, and the portions are smaller than those of other brasseries and cafés.
+The food is French, and the menu changes seasonally.
 They have a great wine menu.
-The restaurant stays open until midnight which is a great option if you need a late-night meal.
+The restaurant stays open until midnight, which is a great option if you need a late-night meal.

 The Hoxton Hotel is a trendy spot located in the 9th arrondissement.
 You can stay here or enjoy the bar area for small bites and people-watching.

-Brasserie Dubillot is a traditional French restaurant not far from AdĆØle and Jules in the 9th arrondissement.
-This is where we had our welcome dinner for Atlas Adventures in the spring.
+Brasserie Dubillot is a traditional French restaurant in the 9th arrondissement, not far from Adèle and Jules.
+In the spring, we had our welcome dinner there for Atlas Adventures.

 Inexpensive Places to Eat in the 9th Arrondissement

-Miznon Paris is a favorite of mine and there is one so close to AdĆØle and Jules.
+Miznon Paris is a favorite of mine, and there is one that is so close to Adèle and Jules.
 I love their chicken pita sandwich.
 It’s a quick bite you can eat there or take away.

 Coffee and Brunch in the 9th Arrondissement

-CafƩ Pigalle opened up last fall and I was lucky enough to stumble upon it on my walk with the Atlas Adventures group.
+Café Pigalle opened up last fall, and I was lucky enough to stumble upon it while walking with the Atlas Adventures group.
 It is a great addition to the neighborhood.

 You can save the map below and use it as a guide when exploring the 9th arrondissement of Paris.
 I color-coded everything to make it easy to navigate.
 If you discover something new that didn’t make the list, please feel free to share it below! xo